farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/search-tree-rao/search-tree-rao.md

 ### Non-linear remedial action

 Topological and other discrete remedial actions are considered without any approximation, and can be optimized in both instants (preventive or curative).
-This is a non-exhaustive list of discrete remedial actions considered by FARAO search-tree :
+This is a non-exhaustive list of discrete remedial actions considered by CASTOR :
 - Change of circuit breaker position (open/close): line opening or busbar coupler opening/closing
 - Change of switch position

-As a matter of clarification, connecting/disconnecting a generation unit can also be considered by FARAO search-tree for Capacity calculation (without element of costs).
+As a matter of clarification, connecting/disconnecting a generation unit can also be considered by CASTOR for Capacity calculation (without element of costs).

 ### Objective function